pereznetworks/TD-Project7/README.md

       dynamic routes for project pages

-      error handling
+    STEP 5: verify rendering for static, index and about, as well as dynamic routes, for project Pages

-    Step 5: find a way to include use of node.js path module
+    STEP 6: error handling

-    STEP 6: verify rendering for static, index and about, as well as dynamic routes, for project Pages
+    Step 7: find a way to include use of node.js path module